Best Canvas For Painting: My Recommendations

 What Should You Look For in an Artist Canvas?

 A quality artist canvas will be stretched, primed, read “cotton duck” on the label-that’s the gist of it, mainly.
 Bob Ross used to say on his show The Joy of Painting that a good canvas is “tough as nails” One thing I have noticed lately is that canvases are a little more lightweight than they used to be.

-Most canvases have stapled edges, but some are designed with “staple-free” edges.
+In recent years they came out with staple-free edge canvases.
 They are, rest assured, very secure – they are bound together differently.
 I have never had cause for concern.
-The bottom one shown in the picture above is one of these , as you can see the staples are applied to the back instead.
+The bottom one shown in the picture here is one of these , as you can see the staples are applied to the back instead.